What is TMJ?

 How can TMJ syndrome be treated?

 Common TMJ treatment steps include pain relief, stress reduction, and dental procedures such as bite guard therapy and bite correction to relax jaw muscles.
-If you feel you might be suffering from TMJ syndrome it is best to consult with Dr. Carlson on both the correct diagnosis and method of treatment for you.
-Dr. Carlson will perform a thorough history and examination in order to build the proper series of steps to help manage your symptoms.
+If you feel you might be suffering from TMJ syndrome it is best to consult with Dr. Funke on both the correct diagnosis and method of treatment for you.
+Dr. Funke will perform a thorough history and examination in order to build the proper series of steps to help manage your symptoms.
 Often a special bite guard is very helpful in reducing jaw muscle soreness.
-Dr. Carlson has extensive training in the use of bite guards.
+Dr. Funke has extensive training in the use of bite guards.